gizatechxyz/Giza-Hub/awesome-giza-actions/Aave_Liquidation_Model/README.md

 In this tutorial, we are going to use the giza-datasets and the giza-cli libraries to develop a verifiable ML Model for predicting liquidiations of debt positions in Aave v2 & v3 Protocols.

+## Tutorial

+For the in-depth tutorial on this project, please check the Giza Docs: https://actions.gizatech.xyz/tutorials/aave-liquidation-prediction

 ## Documentations

 Giza CLI : https://cli.gizatech.xyz/welcome/readme